mebtte/animal-photosynthesis/README.md

 ## Template

 This project can be used as template to create article site.
-Articles written by [Markdown](https://zh.wikipedia.org/wiki/Markdown) on `articles` directory.
+Articles written by [Markdown](https://zh.wikipedia.org/wiki/Markdown) on `/articles` directory.
 You can insert any media tag like `audio`/`video`/`iframe` to Markdown and it will parse correctly.

-If want to create a article site like this, you can `fork` this project.
+If want to create a article site like this, you can `fork` the repository.
 After this, you should remove all articles and change `scripts/config.js` to fit your mind.

 ### Requirement